Harbert Community Park

 Road-End Beach Access

 Chikaming Parks also maintains a number of smaller beaches along the Lake Michigan coast, including Townline Beach, McKinley Beach, Miller Beach, Berrien Beach, Pier Beach, Harbert Beach.
+They are used mostly by residents who walk or ride a bike to the beach.
+No lifeguards, parking or facilities.
+No pets, ground fires or alcohol are allowed.

 Follow Chikaming Parks on: